carmelgafa/carmelgafa.com/content/post/azureml_pipeline_modeloptimization.md

 train_y = pd.read_csv(path, header=None).to_numpy()
 ```

 We can then load the data transformer and the machine learning model that were registered as AzureML models.
+It is important to note that we need the definition of the custom transformers (the aggregate transformer that was created as part of the train pipeline), and for this reason we have included the **data_transformer_builder.py** file.

 ``` python
 # Load the data_transformer from the model store.